kramfs/prom-minikube-aio/README.md

 ### Easy Install
 - `pkgx` - Follow the [installation](https://pkgx.sh/) instruction
-    - Once you have the `pkgx` utility installed, you can install the other required files using:
+    - Once you have the `pkgx` utility installed, you can install the other required files with:
     ```
     pkgx install minikube task terraform kubectl jq k6 git
     ```